A practice and a point of view.

 4 to 6 weeks

-A small sample across climate tech, education technology, and a UN-backed policy launch.
+Three live builds and the kind of system we ship for clients in moments that matter.
 The sectors vary.
-The mechanics are the same everywhere the work happens.
+The mechanics are the same: an operator and an engineer working in the same loop.
 If you want detail on any of these, ask in your note.

 The thesis, in full.